wmhilton-stoplight/platform-docs/2a.-style-guides/c-create-rules.md

 - **Name**: Provide a short descriptive name that contains no spaces.
 Example: `require-description`.

 - **Message**: Provide the message that will appear in the **API Design Checker** as developers work with APIs.
-Add message text or include placeholders that are evaluated at runtime:
+Add text or include placeholders that are evaluated at runtime:

    - `{{error}}`: Returns the function error.
    - `{{description}}`: Returns the rule's description.